| FREMONT

 able to see how the strong, disciplined system of Tang Soo Do helped

 spark this field of Chi around me.
+In August of 2000, almost a year

 later, Master Zhao approached me again announcing his annual advanced